PostgreSQL and MySQL - Concepts

 Advanced settings

 Database Instances have settings that allow you to tune the behavior of their database engine to better fit your needs.
 Available settings depend on the database engine and its version.
 Each Database Instance setting entry has a default value that the user can override.
 The deletion of a setting entry restores the setting to the entry’s default value.
-Some of the default values can be different from the engine’s default, as their configuration is optimized to work at full potential with the Scaleway ecosystem.
+Some default values can be different from the engine’s default, as their configuration is optimized to work at full potential with the Scaleway ecosystem.

 Clone feature